-We commonly work with many neurological diagnoses (including Developmental Coordination Disorder, Cerebral Palsy, Down Syndrome, Autism, Brain Injury, Spinal Cord Injury), muscular disorders (such as weakness, stiffness, torticollis, toe walking), and other developmental delays.
+We commonly work with many neurological diagnoses (including Developmental Coordination Disorder, Cerebral Palsy, Down Syndrome, Autism, Brain Injury, Spinal Cord Injury, Stroke), muscular disorders (such as muscle pain/weakness, joint pain/stiffness, torticollis, toe walking), and other developmental delays.

 The short answer - it depends.
 Therapy times are based off of your child’s abilities.
 Evaluations span from 30-75 minutes.
 Treatment sessions range from 30-60 minutes, with 60 minutes being the normal time length.
 The entire span of your child’s treatment episode could be as short as 3 months to spanning several years.
 Some children require lifelong therapy.
 Your child’s therapist will discuss length of treatment at the evaluation and as the child progresses through the treatment program.